astronomer/docs/learn/airflow-weaviate.md

 ## Conclusion

 Congratulations!
 You used Airflow and Weaviate to get your next movie suggestion!
-This tutorial showed the use of three different Weaviate operators and decorators and the WeaviateHook, for more information on other modules see the [Weaviate Airflow provider readme](https://github.com/astronomer/airflow-provider-weaviate).
+This tutorial showed the use of three different Weaviate operators and decorators and the WeaviateHook.
+For more information on other modules see the [Weaviate Airflow provider readme](https://github.com/astronomer/airflow-provider-weaviate).